Image excerpted from Cookie Swap: Creative Treats to Share Throughout the Year by Julia M. Usher

 - About 11 tablespoons pasteurized whites (or 5 large egg whites)

-- Soft gel food coloring (see “FAQ”) of your choice, to desired shade (optional)
+- Soft gel food colouring (see “FAQ”) of your choice, to desired shade (optional)

 Prep talk: Tinted icing is best used the day it is mixed because the color will dry more uniformly.
 Otherwise, the icing can be made 1 to 2 days ahead and stored in the fridge.
 Bring the icing to room temperature when ready to use and stir vigorously to restore its original consistency.
 Once applied to cookies, the icing should remain at room temperature so it sets into a crunchy candy-like coating.